PGCodeLLM/terminal-bench-rl/README.md

 ## 🏆 Placing a spot on the Terminal Bench Leaderboard
 [Terminal bench](https://www.tbench.ai/) is a brilliant benchmark created by Stanford and [Laude Institute](https://www.laude.org/) to quantify agents' ability to complete complex tasks in the terminal.

 Through prompt engineering & custom tool design, my Qwen3-32B agent outperformed Stanford's Terminus-Qwen3-235B-30A MoE agent, as well as Deepseek R1 & OpenAI's GPT-4.1 with Codex agent, to become the highest scoring Qwen3 agent on the leaderboard.

+The results.json for the eval run can be found [here](./tbench_eval_run_results.json).

 I am sure that with the compute budget for training, my agent would climb the leaderboard significantly.

 ### Agent details